 During loading of the defueling canisters into the shipping cask, however, the canister sources may increase the gamma dose rates in the Unit 1 FHB.
-To ensure that there is minimal impact on Unit 1 operations and personnel exposures, operations in Unit 2 will be carried out in such a fashion that the dose rate in Unit 1 does not exceed 2.5 millirem/hr from Unit 2 activities.
+To minimize the impact on Unit 1 operations and personnel exposures. operations in Unit 2 will be carried out in such a fashion, that the expected dose rate in Unit 1 from Unit 2 activities will not exceed 2.5 millirem/hr.
 The truck bay is normally considered part of Unit 1, however no Unit 1 work will be performed in the truck bay area when Unit 2 fuel shipment activities are being performed, without approved procedures.
 Consequently, for the purpose of this dose assessment, the Unit 1/Unit 2 boundary was considered to be at the interface between accessible areas of the Unit 1 FHB and the truck bay.
 Specific points of interest are the 347'-6" el. of the Unit 1 FHB, the open stairway on the Unit 1 side of the truck bay, and the environmental barrier.
 The environmental barrier is an unshielded structure in the north side of the truck bay which provides a separation of the Unit 1 and Unit 2 atmospheres below the 347'-6" elevation.